CartoDB/crankshaft/README.md

 sudo make deploy
 ```

-This will make the 'X.Y.Z' version of the extension to PostgreSQL.
+This will copy the current 'X.Y.Z' released version of the extension to
+PostgreSQL.
 The corresponding Python extension will be installed in a
-virtual environment in `envs/X.Y.Z`
+virtual environment in `envs/X.Y.Z`.

 It can be activated with: